duderstadt-lab/mars-docs/tutorials/groovy.md

 ---
-layout: scripting
+layout: groovy
-title: Scripting
+title: Groovy
-permalink: /tutorials/scripting/index.html
+permalink: /tutorials/groovy/index.html
 ---

 The files accompanying the tutorials, such as an example dataset, can be found in the [git tutorials repository](https://github.com/duderstadt-lab/mars-tutorials).